cdent/gabbi/docs/source/index.rst

-Gabbi works to bridge the gap between human readable YAML files (see :doc:`format` for details) that represent HTTP requests and expected responses and the obscured realm of Python-based, object-oriented unit tests in the style of the unittest module and its derivatives.
+Gabbi works to bridge the gap between human readable YAML files (see :doc:`format` for details) that represent HTTP requests and expected responses and the rather complex world of automated testing.

 Each YAML file represents an ordered list of HTTP requests along with the expected responses.
 This allows a single file to represent a